osamayawar/Chat-Application/README.md

-# Chat-Application
+# Socket.io Chat Application
-Creating chat application using Socket.io
+Implemented the default Socket.io chat application as on their website.
+The purpose of implementation was to have an idea about how socket.io works.